Fremont-Winema National Forest

 The Fremont-Winema National Forest occupies the heart of south central Oregon, from the eastern slope of the Cascade Range to the rugged desert landscape of Oregon's Outback.

 The ecosystem ranges from towering snow-capped peaks to wide-open sage basins.
 Pivotal to the economy and communities of south central Oregon, this 2.3 million acre forest is known for its many recreational opportunities, scenic vistas and wild places where visitors can still find solitude.

 Closure Order Updates

-Please click on the links below for the latest closure orders for the following fires:
+Please click on the links below for the latest forest closure orders: